-Easy Homemade Pear Jam
+Easy Pear Jam

 A spoonful of pear jam rests on a table beside glass jars of jam and two fresh pears.